Tenggerese people: Religion

-The Tenggerese generally profess Java Hinduism as their religion, although they have incorporated many Buddhist and Animist elements.
+Majority of Tenggerese population profess Java Hinduism as their religion, although they have incorporated Buddhist and Animist elements.
 Like the Balinese, they worship Ida Sang Hyang Widi Wasa (roughly "Big Almighty Lord") for blessings in addition to other Hindu and Buddhist deities that include the Tri Murti (Shiva, Brahma, Vishnu) and Buddha.
 Their places of worship include the Punden, Poten and Danyang.
 The Poten is a sacred area of ground at Mount Bromo's sand sea and becomes the focus of the annual Kasada Ceremony.
 In the Poten, it contains several buildings and enclosures, arranged in a specific composition called the Mandalas (zones).

 The Tenggerese also worship a host of spirits (ancestor worship).
 They include cikal bakal, the spirits of the founders of the village, the roh bahurekso, the village guardian spirits and the roh leluhur, the spirits of the ancestors.
 Rituals to propitiate these spirits are conducted by special priests.
 During these rites small doll-like figures representing the spirits are clothed in batik cloth and are presented with food and drink.
 It is believed that the spirits partake of the essence of these offerings.
 The Bromo volcano is considered one of the most sacred places.
 If it erupts, they believe that their god is very angry.

 The Tenggerese give food offerings to the gods.